ad-dycost/chemsctipts/README.md

 ```
 The comment for the job is taken from the comment line (second) of the file.

-Geometry optimization in water and octanol is performed using the B3LYP-D4/def2-SVPD method and SMD models for the solvent.
+Geometry optimization in water and octanol is performed using the SMD models solvent.
 The solvation energy is calculated using the COSMO-RS model.
 Only solvation energies are taken into account, the vibrational-rotational energies are assumed to be the same in both solvents.

 ### cosmo-rs.py
 Run: